Digital Wallet

 }

-First, we can create a ledger transaction to record that Jane Doe has deposited $100 in her wallet.
-This will recognize that $100 has entered our bank account, and that $100 of funds are held on behalf of Jane.
+) to record that Jane Doe has deposited $100 in her user wallet account.
+This records that $100 has entered our bank account (asset), and that we’re now holding $100 on behalf of Jane Doe (liability).

 curl --request POST \